cozy/cozy-apps-registry/README.md

 `vendor_link`      | _(konnector specific)_ URL to editor or service website

 > __Notices:__
-> - All images paths (`icon` and `screenshots`) should be relative to the build directory.
+> - All images paths (`icon`, `partnership.icon` and `screenshots`) should be relative to the build directory.
 For example, here, the `icon.svg` is stored in the build root directory and all `screenshots` are store in a folder `screenshots` in the build directory.
 Therefore, if you use a bundler (like webpack) be sure to know exactly where the bundler will store these assets in the build directory (and change it in the manifest if needed).
 > - All properties in `locales` objects will override the matched property of the main `manifest.webapp` body, if a property is not found in `locales` it will fallback to the main body one.
 > - We use to have the `en` locale as default one if the one wanted by the user doesn't exist.
 Be sure to have, at least, that locale complete with the name and all descriptions.
 > - In your build files, this `manifest.webapp` file must be at the root.